Albaburi/EPIGENOMIC_Exercises_ABurillo/README.md

 # EPIGENOMIC_Exercises_ABurillo
-Repository with the exercices from epigenomic of the master in omics data analysis
+Repository with the exercices from epigenomic of the master in omics data analysis.